RdeSwart/SaladBar/README.md

 ## Design
 ### Colour Scheme
 + I chose to use a grey and very light pink for the SaladBar's colour scheme.
-+ According to Noupe.com,>In summary, grey represents calm, sophistication, wisdom and is of course overarchingly architectural.> which is the kind of positive emotion I am aiming for the site.
++ According to Noupe.com, "In summary, grey represents calm, sophistication, wisdom and is of course overarchingly architectural." which is the kind of positive emotion I am aiming for the site.
 + I wanted to use the softness of the lighter hue of pink to evoke feelings of comfort, warmth and nuture.
 ### Typography
-+ I used the Poppins as the main font, with Sans-serif to fall back on, should Poppins not load properly in the users browser.
++ I used Poppins as the main font, with Sans-serif to fall back on, should Poppins not load properly in the users browser.
 Poppins is a very popular and trendy font at the moment in web design due to its aesthetic and easy-readability.
 ## WireFrame
 Keeping the 5 Planes, proposed by Jessie James Garrett, in mind, I used the Balsamic website to create the wireframe for the SaladBar website.
 Having decided on the Strategy, Scope and Structure planes, I set about planning its Skeleton and what would become my vision of the Surface Plane.